pantheon-systems/documentation/source/_docs/disaster-recovery.md

 Redis cache is not preserved after a site failover.
 This means you must ensure that the site can handle having its cache dropped under regular visitor traffic in order for the site to operate as expected in a failover scenario.

 To test in a Test Environment, click the **Clear Caches** button in the upper right hand corner of the Site Dashboard.
-You can also [connect to your Redis instance](/docs/redis/#use-the-redis-command-line-client) and run the `flushall` command to clear Redis cache via the Redis connection string.
+You can also [connect to your Redis instance](/docs/redis/#use-the-redis-command-line-client) and run the `flushall` command to clear Redis cache via the Redis CLI.

 If you rely on the Redis cache for locks (mutexes) or storing other long-term data, you must move them out of Redis and into the database to avoid any issues when the Redis cache is dropped during failover.